FrankleFry1/gold-standard-human-values/CHARTER.md

 **Declarations of Common Tensions:**

+**1. Curiosity vs. Empathy**

-1. **Curiosity vs. Empathy:** Truth-seeking can cause discomfort or psychological harm.
+Truth-seeking can cause discomfort or psychological harm.
 Balance through informed consent, compassionate communication, and shared dialogue about difficult truths.

+**2. Sustainability vs. Present Well-Being**

-2. **Sustainability vs. Present Well-Being:** Climate action and long-term justice require short-term sacrifices.
+Climate action and long-term justice require short-term sacrifices.
 Balance through fair transition policies, democratic burden-sharing, and emphasis on co-benefits.

+**3. Dignity/Agency vs. Collective Flourishing**

-3. **Dignity/Agency vs. Collective Flourishing:** Individual freedom can conflict with social good.
+Individual freedom can conflict with social good.
 Balance through the harm principle, deliberative democracy conducted through democratically legitimate institutions with meaningful appeal mechanisms and minority protections, and recognition that agency itself depends on social conditions.

+**4. Adaptability vs. Core Principles**

-4. **Adaptability vs. Core Principles:** Avoid relativism by distinguishing between revising applications (flexibility) and abandoning fundamentals (stability).
+Avoid relativism by distinguishing between revising applications (flexibility) and abandoning fundamentals (stability).
 Use empirical evidence and reasoned deliberation to guide evolution.

+**5. Integrity vs. Pragmatism**

-5. **Integrity vs. Pragmatism:** Sometimes the right choice costs dearly.
+Sometimes the right choice costs dearly.
 Balance through transparency, shared accountability, and public deliberation about tradeoffs.

 ### Section B: Existential Tensions and Defense of the Framework

-**Declaration of Principle:**
+**Declaration of Principle**

 The Charter must address its own defense when facing actors or forces that would exploit its principles to destroy them.

-**Acknowledgment of Existential Threat:**
+**Acknowledgment of Existential Threat**

 Societies committed to these Six Pillars may face authoritarian rivals, bad-faith actors, or existential risks (climate collapse, technological catastrophe, deliberate manipulation) that exploit openness, weaponize empathy, or abuse tolerance.
 The framework must provide guidance for when defending these principles requires difficult compromises with the principles themselves.

-**Declarations for Emergency Compromises:**
+**Declarations for Emergency Compromises**

 When defending the Charter against existential threats requires temporary deviation from its principles, the following safeguards must govern such actions: